-The SIWBA engages its members on a local level by sponsoring programs focused on issues significant to women, organizing community outreach events, and making charitable contributions.
-Specifically, the SIWBA has raised money to donate to the American Cancer Society to fund research and provide free information and support to those affected by breast cancer, collaborated with the Judges and Lawyers Breast Cancer Alert to provide free mammography screenings, held toy drives to contribute to the Marine Corps League’s Toys for Tots Drive, and donated proceeds from its Annual Judicial Dinner and its family fundraiser to local organizations.
-In addition, the SIWBA held a voter registration drive, collaborated with SI Outlloud to discuss and celebrate literature and the law, sponsored free programs for students and members of the community to raise awareness and educate individuals about violence in relationships and how to prevent it, sponsored a Read Across American event in a local school, collected donations for Project Hospitality’s Dine Out For Hunger, and sponsored free CLE’s and networking events for SIWBA members.
-Members of the SIWBA are active in the screening of judicial candidates, participate in CLARO, and assist with the Uncontested Divorce Clinic, which began as a project of WBASNY’s Access to Justice Issues Committee.
-As a chapter of WBASNY, the second largest bar association in the state, members also have the opportunity to impact statewide legislation.
+I thank Brooke Skolnik, our immediate past president, for her leadership in 2015-2017.
+In the last two years, the SIWBA has raised money to donate to the American Cancer Society, collaborated with the Judges and Lawyers Breast Cancer Alert to provide free mammography screenings, held toy drives to contribute to the Marine Corps League’s Toys for Tots Drive, and donated proceeds from its Annual Judicial Dinner.
+In addition, the SIWBA held a voter registration drive, collaborated with SI Outloud to discuss and celebrate literature and the law, sponsored a gender fairness program focused on teen dating violence, sponsored a Read Across America event in a local school, collected donations for Project Hospitality’s Dine out for Hunger, and sponsored six free CLEs and networking events for SIWBA members.
+For the first time, the SIWBA gave out its first annual scholarship to a current law student.